geo-mena/gitchart/README.md

-# :octocat: GitHub Contribution Chart Generator
+# GitHub Contribution Chart Generator

 Generates an image of all your **GitHub** contributions since you have signed up, so you can use it in social media.